Once our case examiners make the decision to send a case to the Fitness to Practise Committee our legal team reviews it.

-What we send to the nurse or midwife
+What we send to the nurse, midwife or nursing associate

-After our legal review, we'll send the nurse or midwife the draft charge, and our statement of case, if we've drafted one, along with information about:
+After our legal review, we'll send the nurse, midwife or nursing associate the draft charge, and our statement of case, if we've drafted one, along with information about:

 - which documents we gathered through the investigation that will be used as evidence (called the 'hearing bundle')